ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 [  PASSED  ] 5 tests.
 ```

-Since, we defined 5 test, all tests run if we run the executable.
+Since, we defined 5 tests, all tests run if we run the executable.
 Now, let us filter the tests.
 We want to run only the tests associated with `EmployeeTableWithOneEmployee`.
 We use the following command

 ```bash
 $ ./my_test --gtest_filter=*One